NimithB/SmartClassroom/README.md

 ## 🧪 Testing
 - Test your setup by simulating occupancy.
 Watch as the system intelligently responds to the presence of individuals, controlling the environment accordingly.
--
   Your Smart Classroom Environment Control System is now operational.
-For a deep dive into operation instructions and troubleshooting, refer to the [instruction.txt]https://github.com/NimithB/SmartSpark/blob/main/Hardware/instruction.txt) in our documentation folder.
+For a deep dive into operation instructions and troubleshooting, refer to the [instruction.txt]https://github.com/NimithB/SmartSpark/blob/main/Hardware/instruction.txt) in our Hardware folder.

 ## **Troubleshooting** 💻🛠️❓